 For me, the last two weeks has seen my sleep drop from a solid 8-9 hours to 5-6 hours/night.
 Realising my grumpy mood was probably more connected with my lack of sleep than my kids' (and husband's!) behaviour, I decided to run an experiment, based on a previous experience.

-On a recent holiday, I frequently had a cup of herbal tea before bed.
+On a holiday a couple of months ago, I frequently had a cup of herbal tea before bed.
 My sleep quality was amazing.
 At the time I thought it was because I wasn't thinking about work.
+But I don't always sleep well on holidays, new bed, different pillow, strange noises.
 I started to think maybe the herbal tea was playing a role.

 The last few nights I decided to have a cup of Tielka's Lemon Ginger before sleep.
 We'd run out of our new experimental concoction of sleep herbs, so Lemon Ginger was next in line.
 Suddenly, my sleep score went from a low 35 to 64 to 76.
 I felt better for it.
 My new fandangle health watch was actually providing some beneficial observations.

 It's strange as I'm used to Lemon Ginger as an antidote for an upset tummy, not poor sleep.
 But no. Move over gut health.
 Sleep is here with Tielka's Lemon Ginger.
 It's great news as it tastes good too.
 It won silver in the 2019 Golden Leaf Awards.

 And if you're surprised as I was, as Dr. Bollu says, different herbs work differently for different people.

 Tielka's Lemon Ginger tea is a blend of lemongrass, ginger and lemon myrtle.